Advice for when you have been given refugee status

 There are multiple ways to search for private rented sector accommodation.
 Visiting estate agents, the internet, smartphone applications, shop windows and speaking to friends and family who may know someone.

 Universal Credit can pay towards a certain amount of your rent.
-If you find somewhere, first check that the landlord will accept Universal Credit as payment before signing a tenancy as some landlords will not take this as payment.
+If you find somewhere, first check that the landlord will accept Universal Credit before singing a tenancy to avoid getting into financial difficulties.

 The amount Universal Credit will pay towards rent is limited.
 Every council in the UK limits this amount, called the Local Housing Allowance.